-The entry age actuarial cost method was used in the December 31, 2017 valuation.
-The total pension liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The entry age actuarial cost method was used in the December 31, 2018 valuation.
+The total pension liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.50 percent

 Salary increases 3.50 to 7.35 percent, including inflation and

 productivity factor

-Discount rate 3.16%
+Discount rate 3.26%

-The discount rate is based on the yield of the S&P Municipal Bond 20 Year High Grade Rate Index as of December 31, 2018.
+The discount rate used to measure the TPL is the S&P Municipal Bond 20 Year High Grade Rate Index.